rishi-raj-jain/protected-and-paid-stripe-xata/README.md

 ### Platform

-- [Stripe](https://stripe.com) - A platform for accepting payments globally
+- [Stripe](https://stripe.com) - A platform for accepting payments globally.

 - [Vercel](https://vercel.com) - A cloud platform for deploying and scaling web applications.